softwareguru/airflowsummit-website/content/sponsors-guide.md

 *Please note that there is no space for sponsors at this lunch.

-* **Set up your space**
+* **Set up and dismanteling hours**

-You are welcome to set up your space on Sunday, August 30, from 12:00 PM to 8:00 PM.
-Exhibition hours will be confirmed once the event program is finalized.
+- You are welcome to set up your space on Sunday, August 30, from 12:00 PM to 8:00 PM.

+- You can start taking down your booth on September 1st, at 1:30PM, once the lunch is over.
+It must be completed before 4PM.

 <h3 class="sub-color-partner">During the event</h3>